Current Student FAQs

 - Q. I want to be a clinical psychologist.
 Why do I have to study a lot of non-clinical subjects?

 Clinical psychology deals with aberrant or maladaptive psychological processes.
 Many psychological disorders are characterised by the extreme level or intensity of a process which at more moderate levels is regarded as normal.
 Therefore, one view is that we can best understand abnormal psychological processes or states in reference to normal psychological processes.
 It is the view of the Australian Psychological Society and the various accrediting bodies in Australia that the undergraduate psychology course should prepare students for clinical training by giving them a broad knowledge and solid understanding of normal psychological processes.

 - Q. What pathways are available for 4th year psychology studies at UOW?

 From 2013, the School of Psychology only offers 4th year places in the honours program.
-No offers are made for entry into the Postgraduate Diploma in Psychology program.

 - Q. Do you take work/voluntary experience into account in entry for honours?

 No, entry is based solely on marks in the undergraduate subjects.